Birkmann's Cellophane Bee

 Some bees, such as bumblebees and some leafcutters practice "buzz pollination," vibrating their wing muscles in order to shake pollen loose from plant anthers.
 Swenk's cellophane bees are capable of buzz pollination and thus of pollinating purple ground cherries, which belong to the Solanaceae family.

 Only a handful of bee species are documented pollinators of this native Texas plant.
-Among these are the two very similar cellophane bees, Colletes texanus and Colletes swenki.
-Within the United States, these species are found primarily in Texas.
+Among these are the two very similar cellophane bees, Colletes swenki and (texanus).

 Unlike the autumnal Birkman's cellophane bee shown in the previous entry, Swenk's cellophane bees appear at the National Butterfly Center in spring.
 Swenk's cellophane bees are documented pollinators of spring-blooming mesquite and other pea-family plants.

 Downy Ground Cherry